demczenko/Components/README.md

 # Here you can check is markup you created is valid:
   https://validator.w3.org/

+# Before creating new class, think about is it possible to use classes that have been already created to achieve result

 # Components created without paddings, added only styles for text with media queries for media query: max-width: 768px
   since containers depends from design you can create it for yourself, most common containers added to Containers folder.